2017-usfca-biol-395/ifinney-analysis-report-01-amplicons/README.md

 Please follow the instructions carefully and read them all before getting started.

-This second assignment will be worth 50 points and will count for 12.5% of your final semester grade.
+This first analysis report will be worth 50 points and will count for 12.5% of your final semester grade.
 So take this assignment seriously and start early!!

 The grading breakdown will be as follows: